-A solid subbase is a key to a successful project.
-A slab on ground and pavements normally are designed to be supported by a solid subbase or subgrade.
-A subbase needs to be uniform by nature, not strong, so it should have the capability to support the structure above it.
-However, it is important to have solid edges and joints, to prevent cracking and joint spalling.
+A solid subbase is a key to a successful building project.
+A slab on ground and pavements normally are designed to be supported by a solid subbase, which needs to be uniform by nature to support the structure above it.
+A subbase will go on top of the subgrade, which typically is native soil or improved soil that has been compacted.
+It is important for a subbase to have solid edges and joints to prevent cracking and concrete spalling.

 A subgrade should be thick enough to withstand the loads acting upon it.
-The heavier the loads, the thicker the subgrade should be, as you might have subgrades as thick as 12 inches and event thicker, normally in highways.
-Nonetheless. the subgrade material is normally cheaper than the surface material and could prevent water from showing up to the surface.
+The heavier the loads, the thicker the subgrade should be, as you might have subgrades as thick as 12 inches and event thicker, normally for highways.
+Nonetheless, the subgrade material is normally cheaper than the surface material and could prevent water from showing up to the surface.

 Subbase Layer Advantages

-A solid subbase layer will offer the following advantages:
+A solid subbase layer should offer the following advantages:

 - Provide strength and support to the overlying pavement